Maptime030/ElectoraleGeografie/README.md

 # Electorale Geografie

-Data en tools voor Maptime030 over Electorale Geografie
+Data en tools voor Maptime030 over Electorale Geografie.

+This tutorial will help you download the election results on municipality level, the municipality geometries of different years and how to join them in QGIS.

+After that it is up to you to make a beautiful map and tell your story with the data!

+**What do you need:**

+- A laptop
+- Wifi connection
+- Download this repository on your computer
+- QGis

 ## Election results

-Download the data from http://www.verkiezingsuitslagen.nl/Na1918/Verkiezingsuitslagen.aspx?VerkiezingsTypeId=1 and save the csv file of the year you want to map.
+The election results of the Tweede Kamerverkiezingen of all year can be downloaded at http://www.verkiezingsuitslagen.nl/Na1918/Verkiezingsuitslagen.aspx?VerkiezingsTypeId=1 and downloaded as csv files.
 We already downloaded some and can be found [here](/downloads).
+But feel free to choose your own years to visualize!

+The CSV files contain the election results per municipality.
+Containing the CBS code and Amsterdamse code for the municipality.
+This is interesting because with this we can easily link them to the geometries!

+But before that the CSV files do need some preparation:

-#### With the command line
+### With the command line
 To strip the csv files from the year overview and last 4 lines with the disclaimer, run this sed command on the files.
 It also adds an extra column with the year in it.
 This you have to fill in manually per file.

 	sed -e 's/$/,year/' -n -e '1,/Amsterdamse/{x;d;};1h;1!{x;p;};${x;p;}' < inputfile.csv  | head -n -4  > outputfile.csv